hyperledger/fabric/docs/source/performance.md

 ### Total query limit

-A peer limits the total number of records a range or JSON (rich) query will return, in order to avoid runaway situations.
+A peer limits the total number of records a range or JSON (rich) query will return, in order to avoid larger than expected result sets that could slow down a peer.
 This limit is configured in the peer's **core.yaml** file:

 ```yaml